Experienced License Defense Attorney in Charlotte, North Carolina

 Beyond these types of serious accusations, anyone can raise suspicions when it comes to professional misconduct.
 Clients, patients, co-workers, medical professionals, organizations, or even family members can file a claim against North Carolina licensed professionals.

 No matter who instigates the situation, a simple report could spark an investigation that puts your livelihood and reputation in jeopardy.
 While you got hired for the job because your place of business trusts you and believes in your ability to practice professionally, once a complaint is filed, your interests may not be at the forefront of their agenda.

 Their goal is to protect the reputation of your profession as a whole and ensure North Carolina citizens can maintain their trust in your organization.
 In addition, an investigation could reflect badly on their practice, causing your job to be on the line, as well.

-Contact Remington & Dixon to take the first steps toward preserving your license and protecting your good name.
+Contact a professional license defense lawyer at Remington & Dixon to take the first steps toward preserving your license and protecting your good name.
 We advocate on your behalf, not your company’s.Your license is in jeopardy.
-Let us help.
+Let a professional license defense lawyer help.

 What happens when you’re accused of work misconduct?